List of All-Ireland Senior Football Championship finals: History

 A record 90,556 attended the 1961 final between Down and Offaly.
+For 13 consecutive finals between 1974 and 1986, either Dublin or Kerry always contested the decider, with both playing against each other in six of them, and Offaly (in 1982) the only other team to win a title in that period.
 In the 1990s, a significant sea change took place, as the All-Ireland was claimed by an Ulster team in four consecutive years (1991–94).
-Since then Ulster has produced more All-Ireland winning teams than any other province.
-The introduction of the qualifier system (commonly known as the "back door") in 2001 enabled Galway to reach and win that year's final despite losing to Roscommon in the Connacht semi-finals; a further five teams have since claimed the All-Ireland after coming through the qualifiers (Tyrone in 2005 and 2008, Kerry in 2006 and 2009, and Cork in 2010).
+For the next 25 years Ulster produced more All-Ireland winning teams than any other province.
+The introduction of the qualifier system (commonly known as the "back door") in 2001 enabled Galway to reach and win that year's final despite losing to Roscommon in the Connacht semi-finals; a further six teams have since claimed the All-Ireland after coming through the qualifiers.
+Between 2011 and 2023 All Ireland champions won their Province.
+But in 2023 became a round robin system. ({Tyrone in 2005 and 2008, Kerry in 2006 and 2009, Cork in 2010} and Armagh in 2024 under a Round Robin system).
 The 2003 final between Tyrone and Armagh was the first to be contested by two teams from the same province.

 The duration of certain championship matches increased from 60 to 80 minutes during the 1970s.
 They were settled at 70 minutes after five seasons of this in 1975.
 This applied only to the provincial finals, All-Ireland semi-finals and finals.